hc825b/hc825b.github.io/_pages/about.md

 + Student Volunteer in ASE 2017

-### Fun facts about my name
+## Fun facts about my name

-The two Chinese characters in my name are simple and common words, and kids in Chinese speaking countries will recognize them even before entering elementary.
+The two Chinese characters in my name are simple and common words, and kids in Chinese speaking countries will recognize them even before entering elementary schools.
 The two characters however may be written, pronounced, and interpreted differently under different languages, regions, and contexts.
-I found these facts interesting as
+As a computer science researcher that also has to learn about electrical engineering and mechanical engineering, I found these facts interesting as it mentally matches to the root causes of bugs in programming like ambiguous language semantics, nondeterministic behaviors depending on context/environment, and most frustrating of all, different conventions in different communities.

+### Syntax
 #### How my name may be written

 正體中文(Traditional Chinese): 謝橋